felixrl/godot-debug-console/addons/debug_console/README.md

 # TODO

 Here is a list of features that are planned:
+- Make a "Command" object for registry.
+Methods to register command object or register with parameters of method.
 - Stack trace in the Logger
 - Separate Logger instances?
 - `help` command for the Console.
 Prints brief summaries for all commands by using another `summary` registry.
 Prints longer description when called with a command keyword, using `description` registry.